Nico Hoerner Player Props: Cubs vs. Reds

 - The pitching staff for the Reds has a collective 9.3 K/9, the sixth-best in MLB.

-- The Reds' 5.00 team ERA ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.90).

-- The Reds rank 22nd in baseball in home runs surrendered (63 total, 1.3 per game).
+- Reds pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).

+- The Reds will look to Williamson (0-0) in his third start this season.

-- The righty's most recent time out came on Sunday against the New York Yankees, when he tossed seven innings, surrendering four earned runs while allowing four hits.
+- His last appearance was on Monday against the St. Louis Cardinals, when the lefty tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.